P&F Blog

 The official VA burial flag is bigger than the flag most people fly at home.
 It is 5 feet by 9.5 feet, made of cotton, with stripes sewn rather than printed.
 It is sized to drape a standard adult casket end to end with about a foot to spare on each side.

 The VA provides one flag per eligible veteran, free of charge.
-Families do not pay for it.
-They do not return it.
-After the funeral, the flag is presented to the next of kin and stays in the family forever.
+Families do not pay for it and do not return it.
+After the funeral it is presented to the next of kin and stays in the family.

-For service members killed in action, a fresh flag is used.
-It is never a flag that has flown before, never one that has been folded and reused.
+For service members killed in action, a fresh flag is used, never one that has flown or been folded before.
 The first time it is unfolded is at the funeral home.

 How Military Funeral Honors Unfold